groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The status of each verified file is given on a line of the page, and each line is composed of 4 elements

-- __Statut__: In the first position we find the status of the verification
+- __Status__: In the first position we find the status of the verification
 - __Hash__: In second position is the MD5 hash of the file.
 This could be useful when a threat has been identified, to see if it has been passed by the DSAS or not.
 - __Date__: The date of the verification is given in the third position.
 Dates are always given